k-means clustering is a popular aggregation (or clustering) method. Run k-means on your data in Excel using the XLSTAT add-on statistical software.

 For the first iteration, a starting point is chosen which consists of associating the center of the k classes with k objects (either taken at random or not).
 Afterwards, the distance between the objects and the k centers are calculated, and the objects are assigned to the centers they are nearest to.
 Then the centers are redefined from the objects assigned to the various classes.
 The objects are then reassigned depending on their distances from the new centers.
 And so on until convergence is reached.

 Classification criteria for k-means Clustering

 Several classification criteria may be used to reach a solution.
-XLSTAT offers four criteria to be minimized:
+XLSTAT offers four criteria for the k-means minimization algorithm:

 Results for k-means clustering in XLSTAT

 Summary statistics: This table displays the descriptors of the objects, the number of observations, the number of missing values, the number of non-missing values, the mean and the standard deviation.